Gustaf Svanberg the Elder

 Astronomer.

-Gustaf Svanberg was born in Botilsäter in Värmland and graduated from Uppsala in 1819.
-He first studied classical languages, but switched to mathematics and astronomy and was professor of astronomy from 1842 to 1875.
+Gustaf Svanberg was born in Botilsäter in Värmland and became a student in Uppsala in 1819.
+He first studied classical languages, but switched to mathematics and astronomy and was professor of astronomy 1842-1875.

-Between 1833-1835, Svanberg studied terrestrial magnetism in Germany.
+Between 1833-1835 Svanberg studied earth magnetism in Germany.
 As a member of parliament, Svanberg succeeded in obtaining funding for a modern observatory in Uppsala, which was built in the area between Rackarbacken and the old fjärdingstullen, the area now known as Observatorieparken.

 Photo: Artist Eric Österlund (1812-1907) / UUB.

-The Observatory block before 1890, view from the north.
+The Observatory neighborhood before 1890, view from the north.

 Photo: Henri Osti / UUB.

 Gustaf Svanberg organized regular meteorological observations from 1865.
-The Meteorology Department moved to the Ångström Laboratory in 2000, but the "Old Observatory" as it is called, is still used by amateur astronomers and for public tours.
+The Department of Meteorology moved to the Ångström Laboratory in 2000, but the "Old Observatory", as it is called, is still used by amateur astronomers and for public displays.

 Burial site: 0109-0461B